 You can sow broad beans now too.
 It will pay to put out some mouse traps before you sow.
 I bait them with peanut butter.
 You’ll soon discover if you too are suffering from a plague of mice.
 They’ll eat every broad bean seed you sow before it emerges and you may need to resort to getting the seeds started in pots.
-Even dwarf broad beans get blown about in Wellington so they’ll need some support once they emerge.
+Even dwarf broad beans get blown about and flop over so they’ll need some support once they emerge.